 Champagne Simulated Morganite and Sterling Silver Round Halo

 The band of this ring is made of pure .925 sterling silver without plating.
-The split shank of the band has simulated diamond stones that make it look incredibly expensive without costing a bundle.
+The split shank of the wedding band has simulated diamonds that make it look incredibly expensive and as a real diamond ring without costing a bundle.
 The simulated Morganite stone is a beautiful color that the manufacturer is calling champagne.
 It’s truly a stunning color, and the ring is available in sizes 5 through 10.

 Rose-Gold Plated Silver Ring with Simulated Morganite

 This affordable Morganite ring is made of rose gold over sterling silver.
 The oval Morganite is surrounded by cubic Zirconia stones.
 It measures 9 mm across and is available in sizes 5 through 11.
-This is an incredibly stunning simulated Morganite ring that will give the wearer the experience of Morganite without the price tag associated with the gemstone.
+This is an incredibly stunning simulated Morganite ring that will give the wearer the experience of Morganite without the price tag associated with a gem.